boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 {: #figure-23 title="Transport Planes" artwork-align="center"}

    Note that there could be multiple tunnels within a single transport plane between any pair of PEs.
-For readibility, {{figure-23}} shows only single tunnel per transport plane for (ingress PE, egress PE) pair.
+For readability, {{figure-23}} shows only single tunnel per transport plane for (ingress PE, egress PE) pair.

    Similar to the QoS mapping models discussed in {{sec-qos-map}}, for mapping